Here is everything

 • A precise understanding of what African workers, businesses, and gig seekers actually need — not assumed, observed

-• A clear map of what doesn't work — two failed product lines, client work that revealed every gap in the market
+• A clear map of what does not work — two failed product directions and years of market experimentation that sharpened the focus on GigShip

 • Technical fluency across web, mobile, payments, and infrastructure built for low-bandwidth, mobile-money-first environments